Looking for one of the most epic waterfalls in Bali? Then you absolutely need to visit the Banyumala Twin Waterfalls!

 Best time to visit Banyumala Twin Waterfalls

 It’s possible to visit the waterfalls at any time of the year.
-But if you want to experience Banyumala at its most powerful, try to plan your visit during the rainy season which is around December to March.
+But if you want to experience Banyumala waterfall at its most powerful, try to plan your visit during the rainy season which is around December to March.
 But keep in mind that the path can be very muddy and slippery during these months.

-Where to stay near Banyumala Twin Waterfalls?
+Where to stay near Banyumala?

 I highly recommend staying in Bedugul if you want to explore the waterfalls in North Bali.
-Bedugul is a small village full of gorgeous rice terraces and is located about 45 minutes from the Banyumala Twin Waterfalls.
+Bedugul is a small village full of gorgeous rice terraces and is located about 45 minutes from Banyumala Waterfalls.

 Pondok Nyoman Guesthouse is very affordable and costs only US$ 25 per night!
 Situated on top of a hill with an incredible rice field view, the hotel offers spacious rooms with a large double bed, private bathroom, Wi-Fi, and free breakfast!